alittlebrighter/coach/README.md

 ### Notes
 Try it out, submit an issue and/or PR if you see room for improvement.

-- Return all documented scripts with the tag "?" or just run `coach doc -q`
+- Return all documented scripts with the tag "?" or just run `coach doc`
 - Basic Windows support has been implemented.
 You can document, save, and run batch and Powershell scripts.
 You can manually add lines to your history but a good way of automatically tracking history in the Windows command prompt or Powershell hasn't been found yet.
 - Rudimentary support for other interpreters.
 So long as the interpreter takes a file name as a first argument, and you enter the `SHELL` value as it appears on your `$PATH` it should work.  `bash` is the default.
 - `coach` history ignores commands starting with 'coach'